NaughtFound/kaizo/docs/source/utilities.rst

 Kaizo provides several utility classes that manage execution, resolution, and storage of configuration entries.
-These utilities form the backbone of the parser’s behavior.
+These utilities form the backbone of the parser's behavior.

 Entry System